ed9w2in6/s1988068_UoE_MSc_Project_2020/README.md

 ## Downloading Datasets

-**Dataset should be download sepeartely due to lisensing and permission issue.**
+**Dataset should be download separately due to licensing and permission issue.**